List of Blade Runner characters: Niander Wallace

-Niander Wallace (Jared Leto) is the sinister CEO and founder of Wallace Corporation, which dominates replicant production in 2049.
-A genius genetic engineer, his genetically modified crops and livestock solved a global food crisis – which then gave him enough wealth and political clout to lift the ban on replicant production.
-Wallace bought out the bankrupt Tyrell Corporation (which had collapsed after several revolts by Nexus-8 replicants).
-Wallace improved the genetic programming of his new "Nexus-9" replicants to the point that they cannot disobey the orders of humans, even if the order is to commit suicide.
-By 2049, Wallace Corporation has revitalized the replicant industry and is a major mega-corporation with numerous other subsidiaries in other fields, such as Joi unit digital AI holograms.
+Niander Wallace is the CEO and founder of Wallace Corporation.
+He is blind, but uses cybernetic implants in his neck to interact with various computers and "see" via flying miniature camera units.

+A gifted genetic engineer, his genetically modified crops and livestock solved a global food crisis, giving him enough wealth and political influence to lift the ban on replicant production.
+Wallace bought out the bankrupt Tyrell Corporation, which had collapsed after several revolts by Nexus-8 replicants.
+He improved the genetic programming of his new Nexus-9 replicants to the point that they could not disobey humans, even if ordered to commit suicide.
+Their mental stability was enhanced by the implanting of artificial memories.
-Wallace is blind, but uses cybernetic implants in his neck to interact with various computers and "see" through flying miniature camera units.

-The secret of making replicants that can reproduce died with Tyrell, and Wallace is obsessed with learning it.
-By 2049, Earth is suffering from resource depletion and heavy pollution, and it was Wallace's genetically modified foods and new replicants that not only staved off extinction, but allowed humanity to spread to the off-world colonies.
-Nonetheless, Wallace is frustrated that humanity has only spread to nine other planets, when he wants to see it explode across thousands of planets in the galaxy.
-Lacking the capacity to build enough replicants for such an endeavor, Wallace is convinced that replicants capable of reproduction on their own are the answer.
+By 2049, Earth is suffering from resource depletion and heavy pollution.
+Wallace Corporation has revitalized the replicant industry and is a major corporation with subsidiaries in associated fields, such as Joi AI holograms.
+Its products have not only staved off extinction, but allowed humanity to spread off-world.
+Nonetheless, Wallace is frustrated that humanity has only colonized nine other planets and wants to see it explode across thousands of planets in the galaxy.
+Lacking the capacity to build enough replicants for such an undertaking, he is convinced that the solution is replicants capable of reproduction on their own.
+Since the secret of reproduction died with Eldon Tyrell however, he is obsessed with rediscovering it.

+He was portrayed by Jared Leto.